Keep up with the latest KIHA updates, news, research outcomes, events, and more. Want to be on our email list? Email aging@du.edu.

 You’re invited to our free zoom seminar hosted by Dementia Friendly Denver’s JJ Jordan titled Alzheimer's/Dementia 101 - Facts, Treatments, Caregiving, Research, Risk Reduction.
 This comprehensive seminar will explore the risk factors, warning signs, and lifestyle changes that could lower your risk for dementia.
 This seminar is offered monthly from 10:30AM-11:45AM.

-Click in the date buttons below to read more and register.
+Click in the date button below to read more and register.

 Caring for someone living with dementia brings a unique set of challenges and rewards.
 Learn to navigate the responsibilities of middle and late stage caregiving in this education program.